kolbeuk/dkwhisper/README.md

 The script will output the transcribed text, followed by its translation.
 Transcription and translation are both printed to the console.

 Acknowledgements

-OpenAI for the Whisper model.

-Meta for the Llama2 model.

-ollama.ai for enabling local hosting of the Llama2 model.
+OpenAI: This project utilizes the OpenAI API for advanced AI-based image and text processing.
+Code snippets and guidance from OpenAI's documentation and resources have been instrumental in the development of this project.
+Meta: Acknowledgment is given to Meta for the development of the Llama2 model, which has significantly contributed to the AI capabilities of this project. ollama.ai: Gratitude is extended to llama.ai for enabling the local hosting of the Llama2 model, enhancing the accessibility and performance of the project.

+Note
+This script is intended as a demonstration and may require modifications for production use.